rajatdiptabiswas/classification-north-south-indian/README.md

 ## Convolutional Neural Networks used

 ### AlexNet
 AlexNet is a convolutional neural network that is  8 layers deep and can classify images into 1000 object categories.
 It is composed of 5 convolutional layers followed by 3 fully connected layers.
-AlexNet, proposed by Alex Krizhevsky, uses ReLu, instead of a tanh or sigmoid function which was the earlier standard for traditional neural networks.
-The advantage of ReLu over the sigmoid function is that it trains much faster than the latter.
+AlexNet, proposed by Alex Krizhevsky, uses ReLU, instead of a tanh or sigmoid function which was the earlier standard for traditional neural networks.
+The advantage of ReLU over the sigmoid function is that it trains much faster than the latter.
 This is due to the fact that the derivative of sigmoid becomes very small in the saturating region and therefore the updates to the weights almost vanish.
-Another problem that this architecture solved was that it reduced overfitting by using a Dropout layer after every FC layer.
+Another problem that this architecture solved was that it reduced overfitting by using a dropout layer after every FC layer.
 <p align="center">
   <img width="100%" src="https://github.com/rajatdiptabiswas/classification-north-south-indian/blob/images/neural-network-architectures/alexnet-arch.png">
 </p>